 "Industrial quality eye protective devices" means devices meeting the standards of the American National Standard Practice for Occupational and Educational Eye and Face Protection, Z87.1-1968, and subsequent revisions thereof, approved by the American National Standards Institute, Inc.

-Textbooks Model Policy[required]
+Textbooks Policy

 The Governing Board of The Leadership School adopts the following policy effective on that date that the policy is adopted by the Board.